mozman/svgwrite/doc/classes/fe_Composite.rst

   The compositing operation that is to be performed.
 All of the **operator** types except arithmetic match the correspond operation as described in [PORTERDUFF].
   The arithmetic operator is described above.
-If attribute **operator** is not specified, then the effect is as if a value of over were specified.
+If attribute **operator** is not specified, then the effect is as if a value of ``'over'`` were specified.

 * **k1**, **k2**, **k3**, **k4** -- `<number>`